 I have to say, my time in the Wild Card gym really shaped the way I see this sport.
 And Freddie and I didn’t always see eye to eye, but like me, he has seen this sport from all angles, from both sides, the best and the worst, the highs and the lows.
 He had been the A-side and stayed in beautiful hotels and made some very good money, and then he was the B-side and took fights on short notice and for small paychecks.
 And it was the same for me.
-But Freddie’s gym was super popular, he had major fighters and trainers and celebrities coming there all the time.
+But Freddie’s gym was super popular and he had major fighters and trainers and celebrities coming there all the time.
 And I remember Freddie told me once, “I try to learn something from every trainer who comes to this gym.”

 So it’s the same with me.
 People don’t realize how complex this sport is.
 You never stop seeing new things, learning new things.
-I had my first fight when I was 11-years-old, and over 30 years later, I know, even now, I still have a lot to learn.
+I had my first fight when I was 11-years-old, and over thirty years later, I know, even now, I still have a lot to learn.
 I’ve worked with some great trainers: Eric Brown, Howard Grant, Freddie, Emanuel Steward, Marc Ramsay.
 And I want to carry on the tradition, bring everything I know and more to my fighters and help them be successful.
 That’s the next chapter for me.

 But I have to say, I could never have predicted that this is where boxing would take me.
 When I started in New Brunswick or when I went to Arizona, I never thought the fight game would be my life.
-Never in my wildest dreams did I think I would have 40 pro fights, that boxing would take me all over the world, that I would end up owning my own gym and being a trainer.
+Never in my wildest dreams did I think I would have forty pro fights, that boxing would take me all over the world, that I would end up owning my own gym and being a trainer.
 Being around fighters and everything that comes with it: managing, training, working corners, promoting fight shows in Nova Scotia and New Brunswick, this is my life.
 Like I say, it’s in the blood.
 And the truth is, I’m just getting started. — Michael Carbert